teamhanko/hanko/hanko-js/README.md

 Please take a look at the [Hanko API](../backend/README.md) to see how to spin up the backend.

-Note, that we're working on a SaaS solution, so that you don't need to run the Hanko API by yourself and everything you need is to add the `<hanko-auth>` element to your page.
+Note that we're working on Hanko Cloud, so that you don't need to run the Hanko API by yourself and all you need is to do is adding the `<hanko-auth>` element to your page.

 ## Attributes